SebastianSchneiderbauer/HKConsole/README.md

 ## Customization

 To change the look, add child nodes to the `TextEdit` node in the scene — similar to the two background `Label` nodes already present.
+This will however most likely completely fuck up scaling wise, so maybe just dont, you still get to update the splashtext, you dont have to keep the default ofc.